 Collecting vintage Santa is really broad.
 With so many types, you can narrow a collection of vintage Santa down into so many different categories.
 There are a TON of possibilities!

 100 years or older Santa Claus.
-So prior to 1916.
+Prior to 1916.
 What could you hunt for?
 Postcards, ornaments, figures and store display. antique postcards are also where you will most likely find Krampus images.

 Santa made in Germany was popular in the early 1900's and the craftsmanship and artisans who created them were second to none.
 Paper mache was a popular material.
 Delicate blown glass ornaments, candy containers and so much more.
 Collecting Christmas antiques or vintage made in Germany is a solid investment.